collection rert

 and acrobat, luchador004.png and electronic musician, vocalist, and bad dancer El Mago Amargo.

-art is a world built from the personalities of professional wrestling.
+Their visual and performance art is a world built from the personalities of professional wrestling.
 The merchandise the Parts Unknown create is artwork derived from their unique personas that come in the form of comic books, t-shirts, posters and other collectibles.

 So, do you have what it takes to get into the ring and put over The Parts Unknown?